Mouneeta/Twitter-clone/README.md

 ## Unit Test

-In signin and login page for unit testing is done for empty email/password returns error string and non-empty email/password returns null in the following file
+In signup and login page for unit testing is done for empty email/password returns error string and non-empty email/password returns null in the following file

 ```bash
   test/email_password_validator_test.dart